oeg-upm/dataeuropa-analysis/README.md

 * **Context Topical Analysis.**
 * **Context Keywords.**

-There is also some additional analyses that is only feasible for certain platforms (platform-specific analysis).
+There are also some additional analyses that are only feasible for certain platforms (platform-specific analysis).

-* Topical analysis using tags.
+* Topical analysis using tagsv (StackOverflow).
-* Dataset/Datastory per sub-reddit.
+* Dataset/Datastory per sub-reddit (Reddit).

 ## Experimentation
-To ease the experimentation, will the data collection and analyses will be executed in a single command (for each platform).
+To ease the experimentation, the data collection and analyses will be executed in a single command (for each platform).
 If the data is already downloaded, then the analysis will use the downloaded version.

 #### StackOverflow
 ```